-- (f) The relaxation/floating pool must be intended to be used solely by the occupants of the principal use of the property on which the relaxation/floating pool is intended to be located and their guests.
-Operation of a business, including but not limited to swimming lessons, is prohibited unless allowed by the district regulations for the district in which the relaxation/floating pool is located and all approvals required by this Code and other applicable laws are granted. - (g) All applicable Town of Genesee, County of Waukesha and State of Wisconsin codes, ordinances, regulations and rules must be strictly followed at all times, including but not limited to any setback and offset requirements and sanitary and environmental regulations. - (3) Kiddie/Wading Pools as defined herein, are permitted in any district except A-E or C-1 as an accessory to a residential use, without the issuance of a Building/zoning permit, and are not subject to the regulations of this Code that apply to swimming pools and relaxation/floating pools. - (E) Fuel tanks.
-All accessory structures involving the utilization or storage of flammable and explosive materials shall be provided with adequate safety devices against the hazard of fire and explosion and comply with all the requirements of the fire department and/or zoning administrator.
+The relaxation/floating pool must be intended to be used solely by the occupants of the principal use of the property on which the relaxation/floating pool is intended to be located and their guests.
+Operation of a business, including but not limited to swimming lessons, is prohibited unless allowed by the district regulations for the district in which the relaxation/floating pool is located and all approvals required by this Code and other applicable laws are granted.

+- (g) All applicable Town of Oconomowoc, County of Waukesha and State of Wisconsin codes, ordinances, regulations and rules must be strictly followed at all times, including but not limited to any setback and offset requirements and sanitary and environmental regulations. - (3) Kiddie/Wading Pools as defined herein, are permitted in any district except A-E, EFO, or C-1 as an accessory to a residential use, without the issuance of a Building/zoning permit, and are not subject to the regulations of this Code that apply to swimming pools and relaxation/floating pools.

+(E) Fuel tanks.
+All accessory structures involving the utilization or storage of flammable and explosive materials shall be provided with adequate safety devices against the hazard of fire and explosion and comply with all the requirements of the fire department and/or Building Inspector.
+All range from active to intense burning shall be utilized and stored only in completely enclosed structures which have incombustible exterior walls.
 The above ground storage capacity of materials that produce flammable or explosive vapors shall not exceed 500 gallons unless approved by the Town Plan Commission or located within an agricultural or industrial district.
-All above and below ground storage tanks shall be compliant with all Federal and State rules and regulations. - (F) Special use systems. - (1) Types of special uses. - (a) Solar energy conversion system.
+All above and below ground storage tanks shall be compliant with all Federal and State rules and regulations

+(F) Special use systems.

+- (1) Types of special uses. - (a) Solar energy conversion system.
 Solar energy conversion system commonly referred to as "active" or "passive" solar collection and heating systems and including systems defined by Wis.
-Stats. § 13.48. - (b) Wind energy conversion systems.
-Wind energy conversion systems commonly referred to as "windmills", which are used to produce electrical power and as regulated by Chapter PSC 128 and amendments thereto. - (b) Exterior Fuel-Fired Heating Devices, Any equipment, device or apparatus, or any part thereof, which is installed, affixed or situated for the primary purpose of combustion of fuel to produce heat or energy used as a component of a heating system providing heat for any interior space or water source that is not located in the structure for which it is producing heat or energy.
-All Exterior fuel-fired heating devices shall comply with Town of Genesee Ordinance No. 06-12 and No. 07-04 and are not required to comply the requirements of this section. - (2) Use permitted.
-Special use systems (Wind and Solar Conversion Systems) are permitted in any district other than A-E or C-1, when used solely by the occupants of the principal use, and subject Wis Stats.
-66.0401 and the following:

-- (a) Permit required.
+Stats. § 13.48. - Exterior Fuel-Fired heating Devices, Any equipment, device or apparatus, or any part thereof, which is installed, affixed or situated for the primary purpose of combustion of fuel to produce heat or energy used as a component of a heating system providing heat for any interior space or water source that is not located in the structure for which it is producing heat or energy. - (2) Use permitted.
+Special use systems are permitted in any district other than A-E, EFO or C-1, when used solely by the occupants of the principal use, and subject to the following: - (3) Permit required.
 A separate special use permit shall be required for each system.
-Such permit shall be applicable solely to the systems, structures, use and property described in the permit. - (b) Basis of approval.
-The Town Board shall base their determination on general considerations as to the effect of such grant on the health, general welfare and safety of the Town and specifically of the immediate neighborhood in which such use would be located.
-These considerations shall include the effect on the established character and quality of the area, the demand for related services, the possible hazardous, harmful, noxious, offensive, or nuisance effect as a result of noise, glare, dust, smoke or odor, and such other factors as would be appropriate to carrying out the intent of this Code. - (c) Fees.
+Such permit shall be applicable solely to the systems, structures, use and property described in the permit. - (4) Basis of approval.
+The Town Plan Commission shall base their determination on general considerations as to the effect of such grant on the health, general welfare, safety and economic prosperity of the Town and specifically of the immediate neighborhood in which such use would be located.
+These considerations shall include the effect on the established character and quality of the area, its physical attractiveness, the demand for related services, the possible hazardous, harmful, noxious, offensive, or nuisance effect as a result of noise, glare, dust, smoke or odor, and such other factors as would be appropriate to carrying out the intent of this Code. - (5) Fees.
 The Town Board shall by resolution establish fees for the processing and issuance of special use permits.

-(d) Permit procedure.
+(6) Permit procedure.